streamnative/pulsar_weekly/content/2019/2019-10/2019-10-25-pulsar-weekly.md

 title: "2019-10-25-pulsar-weekly"
 displayTitle: "Pulsar Community Weekly Update - 2019-10-19 ~ 2019-10-25"
 date: 2019-10-19 ~ 2019-10-25
-description: "This is the weekly community update for 2019-10-19 ~ 2019-10-25, which helps you quickly capture Pulsar's highlights and spot trends over last week, meanwhile strengthen the communication and connection within the Pulsar family."
+description: "This is the Pulsar community weekly update for 2019-10-19 ~ 2019-10-25, which helps you quickly capture Pulsar's highlights and spot trends over last week, meanwhile strengthen the communication and connection within the Pulsar family."
 ---

-## [Community Weekly Update] 2019-10-19 ~ 2019-10-25
+## [Pulsar Community Weekly Update] 2019-10-19 ~ 2019-10-25

-This is the weekly community update for 2019-10-19 ~ 2019-10-25, which helps you quickly capture Pulsar's highlights and spot trends over last week, meanwhile strengthen the communication and connection within the Pulsar family.
+This is the Pulsar community weekly update for 2019-10-19 ~ 2019-10-25, which helps you quickly capture Pulsar's highlights and spot trends over last week, meanwhile strengthen the communication and connection within the Pulsar family.

 ### Pulsar Development